 At this point, I took the wood and laid it together to get a sense of how this was going to look.
 You'll see that the bottom piece is the biggest.
 The 1X2 inch pieces form the sides of the bat house and then there are two smaller pieces of plywood on top.
 The gap between those two is a ventilation slot.

 This was the most difficult part of making the bat house, but it's the most important.
 The goal is take the plywood, which is very smooth, and roughen it up to provide places for the bat to crawl up into the house.
 The instructions said that you can do this by cutting grooves into the wood.
-Another option is to find sturdy plastic mesh and staple it along the backboard.
-I chose to cut grooves because I think it will look better and also if I was a bat looking for a tree, I might not be attracted to a lot of plastic.
-But both options apparently work.
+If you are going to use plastic mesh to help the bats climb inside your bat house, now is the time when you would staple it on.
+Make sure it hangs all the way down to the "landing pad" area so bats have something to grab on to.

 The instructions say that the grooves need to be about a half inch apart, so I measured and marked where I thought the grooves should go.